-In Humanities 9, students will develop critical thinking skills and come to know how the world has been influenced by revolution and ideologies, and how Canada has been influenced by imperialism, colonialism and the natural environment.
+Students will develop critical thinking skills and come to know how the world has been influenced by revolution and ideologies, and how Canada has been influenced by imperialism, colonialism and the natural environment.
 Students will be successful in this course when they can demonstrate their capacity to interpret evidence, assess and defend positions, and conduct inquiry related to our course topics.

 Students completing Humanities 9 will be able to tell a fuller, more inclusive story about Canada and have a sense of their own place in Canada's past, present and future.
+Upon completion of Humanities 9, students will earn credit for Social Studies 9 and English 9.